tanelam/Twitch-Project-/README.md

 8. The `player` column shows the source/device the viewer is using (site, iphone, android, etc).
 Create a list of players and their number of streamers.

 *First, I created the list of the existing players/devices with its number of streamers using the `count` function and passed player as an argument.
-Then, I sorted them from most to least using `ORDER BY` with the aggregate function `count` and the `DESC` keyword.*
+Then, I grouped them by `player`.
+I love to organize everything 🙈, so I sorted the return records from most to least number of streamers, using `ORDER BY` with the aggregate function `count` and the `DESC` keyword .*

 ```sql
 SELECT player,